binick/binick.github.io/content/posts/sqlserver-efcore-json/index.md

 Clearly this is one of many possible ways.

-We could talk for a long time about the choice to store JSON into RDBMS is a good or bad choice, but the intent of this post isn't make a rant.
+We could talk for a long time about the choice to store JSON into RDBMS is a good or bad choice, but the intent of this post isn't making a rant.

 Ok, well.
-First of all take a look to JSON that we want to persist into a table column
+First of all, take a look to JSON that we want to persist into a table column

 {{< gist binick 7c40dc3dcb74dae0485ebc95bbc4b015 "metadata.json" >}}